port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 </details>

-2. Head back to your [software catalog](https://app.getport.io/domains), you will see that Port created two new `domain` entities:
+2. Head back to your [software catalog](https://app.getport.io/domains), you will see that Port has created two new `domain` entities:

 <img src='/img/guides/gitopsDomainEntities.png' width='50%' />